 What it takes (2025)

 What does it take to adapt — to move between languages, cultures, or ways of being?
 These questions resist fixed answers, as transformation is never singular.
 Transitions unfold gradually, shaped by moments of clarity and doubt.
-They involve a constant negotiation between resilience and uncertainty, adaptation and loss — an ongoing process of self-construction and erasure.
+They involve a continual negotiation between resilience and uncertainty, adaptation and loss — an ongoing process of self-construction and erasure.
 In a world where change is constant, deconstruction becomes not only a method but a condition of contemporary existence.
+We break apart in order to reassemble.
+We let go of one version of ourselves to become another.
+The work lives in that space, not of resolution, but of becoming.
+This series explores the emotional complexity of transformation.
+I translate these shifts into visual form by intuitively bending paper, creating three-dimensional works in which the boundaries between visibility and concealment, shared identity and private self, are blurred.